SalesforceFoundation/kanban-board-rpt/README.md

 # Salesforce Development RPT

+Before you start, make sure to fork this repo and pull down to your machine.
+All instructions assume you are in the base of the project in your terminal
 This document provides information on how to set up your machine to do Salesforce development needed for this RPT.
 [Click here for RPT Assignment Details](REQUIREMENTS.md)